Decoder07/hms-callkit-demo/README.md

 That's it now to run the project execute `flutter run`

+## How to test

+To test the application install the app in two devices.

+- Copy the code(FCM token) from one device.
+Let's call it Device-1
+- Paste this token on different device.
+Let's call this Device-2
+- Press the Call Now button on Device-1
+- You will receive a notification on Device-2
+- Accept the call on Device-2

 ### Setup 100ms token service

 100ms token service takes care of joining room once you receive a call or you wish to call someone.